awolffromspace/nes-emu/README.md

 Enter `s` to step over the next cycle, `c` to continue until the end of the provided instructions (i.e., until it reaches a BRK instruction), `b` followed by a 16-bit hexadecimal address (e.g., `e4fd`) to continue until the program counter reaches that location, `p` to toggle printing the PPU's state, and `q` or any other character to exit.

-Run debugger on an .NES file:
+Run the debugger on an .NES file:

 ```
 ./nes-emu filename.nes debug